M4U-Benchmark/M4U/README.md

 ### Resolution of Images in M4U

-To verify auality of images provided in M4U, we visualized the distribution of diagonal pixels in the images.
+We visualized the distribution of diagonal pixels in the images for M4U.
 The median of diagonal pixels is 551, and the average is 616.
 The distribution is shown below.

 <p align="center">
     <img src="images/resolution_sqrt.png" width="80%"> <br>